 The first part of the course seeks to provide a brief overview of three topics.
 First, some classical theories of learning are explored.
 Next, some cognitive psychology topics related to learning will be discussed.
-Finally, some developmental psychology papers related to mathematics and science learning will be discussed.
+Finally, some developmental psychology papers related to concept learning will be discussed.

-After this overview of some basic ideas related to cognition, we will discuss three prominent threads in science and math education research -- namely misconceptions, model based reasoning and conceptual change -- which have drawn from, and contributed to, cognitive science discussions about the nature of the mind.
-We will critically look into the models of the mind, and assumptions regarding human cognition, underlying these discussions.
+After this overview of some older constructs related to cognition, we will discuss three theoretical approaches focusing on science and mathematics education research -- namely conceptual change, transfer, and model-based reasoning - and how they draw from, and contribute to, cognitive science discussions about the nature of the mind.